timboudreau/shutesburybroadband/broadbandFaq.md

  - Coordinating work across 45 towns is far more complex and will take a lot longer than coordinating work in one
  - WiredWest has finite resources and there is no guarantee that Shutesbury's needs will not wind up behind other towns in the queue of networks to be built, so getting broadband may take longer
  - WiredWest has existed for several years, but has not yet built a network in *any* town, so it has no track-record
- - The funding mechanism is more complicated, since, for WiredWest to build a network the town likely must raise a bond, and lend or transfer that money to WiredWest.
+ - The funding mechanism is more complicated, since, for WiredWest to build a network each member town likely must raise a bond, and lend or transfer that money to WiredWest.
  - If the town itself does not maintain ownership of the network, the network could be sold to a third party, in the case that WiredWest declared bankruptcy.

-The decision of whether to go with WiredWest or to build a network will be made by our town Selectboard who will consider recommendations from the broadband committee.
+The decision of whether to go with WiredWest or to build a network will be made by our town Selectboard who will consider recommendations from the Broadband Committee.

 No decision has been made yet.
 Much of the work to be done is identical whether or not the town opts to cast its lot with WiredWest - the same work needs to be done either way - so it is not necessary to answer this question immediately.